axonops/axonops-workbench/README.md

 # AxonOps™ Workbench for Apache Cassandra®

-AxonOps Workbench for Apache Cassandra is a cutting-edge desktop application crafted exclusively for Cassandra enthusiasts.
+AxonOps Workbench for Apache Cassandra is a cutting-edge desktop application crafted exclusively for Cassandra DB developers and DBAs.
 Seamlessly connect and interact with Apache Cassandra clusters while enjoying a host of innovative enhancements and exciting features.
 Stay tuned for its highly anticipated first official release!

 ## New CQL Console
 <img width="1709" alt="Screenshot 2024-08-23 at 07 45 40" src="https://github.com/user-attachments/assets/fc95976e-30f9-4760-ada9-1eb4711bfe73">